One-Pager

 See Hear Feel

-The basic idea with auto focus is: If you happen to notice an intention to direct your attention, drop that intention.
+The basic idea with Auto Focus is: If you happen to notice an intention to direct your attention, drop that intention.
+Otherwise, you don’t have to do anything other than maintain a meditation posture.

 Question: That's a lot of technique options, which technique should I practice?

-If you decide to practice a technique that you’ve already learned, do your favorite techniques about 80% of the time.
-Spend the remaining 20% doing techniques that round out your practice.
+For a full explanation of The 80-20 Rule, listen to the Level 2 Graduation talk.
+Here’s the basic idea though.
+Practice your ‘favorite techniques’ about 80% of the time.
+Spend the remaining 20% of your time doing techniques that ‘round out your practice’.
 Favorite techniques are any techniques that you find interesting, come naturally to you, or that you enjoy.
-A balanced meditation practice includes at least some noting and labeling, some nurture positive, and some Auto Focus.
+A balanced meditation practice includes at least some Noting and Labeling, some Nurture Positive, and some Auto Focus.
 So rounding out your practice looks different, depending on what your favorite techniques are.
+You can divide your practice by days, or do multiple techniques in a single session.